 Don’t be shy when determining your expenses.
 If you know you are a smoker, then account for the cost of cigarettes each month.
 There is no gain in underestimating your bills so ‘it doesn’t look as bad’.
 You’ll only be hurting yourself in the end.

 This one is a number with a little extra.
 You need to know how much you owe, to who and when it is due.

 It doesn’t matter what it’s for, whether student loans, personal loan, mortgage, a loan from your parents or credit card debt; if you have to pay it back every month then you need to have a firm grasp on how much of your earnings are being allotted each month, how long before you are free from the repayment responsibility, and how much you are paying back in interest for the privilege of having the debt.

 You might be scared to know the real gravity of your debt situation but knowing is powerful.
 Things might not be as bad as you thought, or they could be much worse.
-Either way you can make steps to improve once you are aware.
-It’ll either motivate you to move faster since it wasn’t as bad as you thought, or kick you in the pants to do better because you are in a far worse financial situation that realized.
+Either way, you can take steps to improve once you are aware.
+It’ll either motivate you to move faster since it wasn’t as bad as you thought or kick you in the pants to do better because you are in a far worse financial situation than realized.

 Assets: What Do You Own That You Could Trade For Money If Needed?

 An asset is anything of value that puts money in your pocket now or when it’s sold.
 If you used to watch ‘The Lifestyles of the Rich and Famous’ you might think that you don’t have any assets – only rich people do.
 But your car, your home, jewelry, investments, are all part of your assets.